dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 - Inline property documentation
 - Property validation and type safety

-While the documentation, including the property tables, have to be kept in Markdown Tables, they get extracted, parsed and inserted in the type definition files.
+While the documentation, including the property tables, have to be kept in Markdown Tables, they get extracted, parsed, and inserted in the type definition files.

 #### Manual type definitions